Sinnedennis/Northcoders_News_Front_End/README.md

 # Northcoders News Front-end

 A reddit-style (community voted content) responsive front-end to demonstrate a solid understanding of *React*, *Redux*, *CSS*, and other technologies.
 This app retrieves data using a back-end API written in conjunction with this project found [here](https://github.com/Sinnedennis/Northcoders_News_Back_End).
-A deployed version of this website can be viewed by clicking [here](https://north-coding-news.herokuapp.com/).
+A deployed version of this website can be viewed by clicking <a href="https://north-coding-news.herokuapp.com/" target="_blank">here</a>.

+[here](
 ___

 ## Table of contents